 }, [isModalOpen]);

-Skip Links: Provide mechanisms to bypass repeated navigation elements, particularly important for keyboard users accessing dense financial dashboards:
+Lastly, providing skip links allows users to bypass repeated navigation elements, which is particularly important for keyboard users accessing dense financial dashboards:

 <a href="#main-content" className="skip-link">